vanyadelova/currency-converter-app/README.md

 # 💱  Currency Converter App 💱

 ## What this project is about
-This is my own attempt at the Glomo's coding challenge.
-I was expected to develop a Sports Poll app (using React JS).
-The app should include the following features:
+This is my own attempt at the AB Solutions's coding challenge.
+The task is to create a simple react application, which will get data asynchronously from a public API through a js http client of my choise (e.g axios, request, fetch...), contain the data with the help of redux and visualize it in a user-friendly way.
+The app includes the following features:

 - **Tests**
 - **Readme**
 - **Working code**
 - **Nice commit messages**
-- **There should be one poll at a time**
-- **Users are allowed to vote on each event**
-- **The polling options should be what team will win or if it will be a draw**
+- **Multiple-selection of currencies**
+- **Users can type search the curreency they need**

 ## Run it locally 🖥